Fibbledegoop/fibbledegoop.github.io/README.md

-  Overwork:"Costs HP to play — spend health for a powerful effect.", Taunt:"Forces enemies to attack this character on their next turn.", Pierce:"Ignores the enemy Block - damage hits their HP directly.", Escalate:"Each copy played this combat gets stronger.", Regen:"Heal this much at the start of your turn; decreases by 1 each turn."
+  Overwork:"Costs HP to play — spend health for a powerful effect.", Taunt:"Forces enemies to attack this character on their next turn.", Pierce:"Ignores the enemy Block - damage hits their HP directly.", Injunction:"Enjoined enemies skip their next turn.", Exploit:"Poison — deals its value in damage at the start of the enemy turn, then decays by 1.", Thorns:"Retaliate: deal this much damage back whenever you are attacked.", Escalate:"Each copy played this combat gets stronger.", Regen:"Heal this much at the start of your turn; decreases by 1 each turn."
 };